Our curriculum intent

-Below are examples of activities and areas that will be covered during Key Stage 3 PE at Robertsbridge Community College.
-Pupils will be taught to:
+Some examples of activities and areas that will be covered during Key Stage 3 are as follows:

-- Take part in outdoor and adventurous activities which present intellectual and physical challenges
+- Outdoor and adventurous activities which present intellectual and physical challenges, for example, team building, building on trust, Problem-solving skills

 Students will cover a wide range of both theory and practical elements throughout the course.
 The focus of the theory content is based around the following 2 units and counts for 40% of the final grade and is assessed in an exam at the end of the course: